Hey, everyone, we’re launching a new series here at Jeni’s blog central: 5 Friday scoops—5 things we love from the week that was.

 In a world gone mad we’ve still got Philly phenom Mo’ne Davis.
 The Illinois squad knocked Mo’ne’s team out of the competition Thursday night.
 But my goodness, seeing her do her thing this week against a bunch of talented boys who totally respect her and that bad-ass arm heaving 70 m.p.h. fastballs almost made us weep tears of joy.

 Late Night With David Letterman in the ’80s was can’t-miss TV.
 You tuned into your NBC affiliate at 12:30 a.m. and got something unexpected every night.
-The same went for Late Show With David Letterman, when he moved to CBS in the early ’90s.
+The same went for Late Show With David Letterman, which CBS began to air in the early ’90s.
 As the years have gone by, the interviews have been, well, safe.
 An actor is there to share a rehearsed anecdote, and Dave, for the most part, is there to serve up softball questions.
 It didn’t used to be this way.

 His 10-minute reflection on his late friend Robin Williams, who had been a friend for 38 years and was a guest on Letterman’s shows 50 times, was everything you wanted from a eulogy of a man who used to call himself Mork from Ork: